ayush-t02/.cpp/README.md

 # .cpp
-Just a collection of my C++ practise problems.
+A collection of my C++ practise problems.
 Feel free to help me correct something or improve the codes :)